FEMME AID FOR WOMEN’S SANITARY NEEDS

 PROVIDING CASSEROLES TO ST. VINCENT HOMELESS SHELTER

-Beth Abraham has been providing pre-made casseroles to St. Vincent Homeless Shelter on a semi-regular basis.
+During the COVID-19 shutdown, Beth Abraham provided pre-made casseroles to St. Vincent Homeless Shelter on a semi-regular basis.
 The casseroles are kept frozen by the St. Vincent staff until needed, then they only have to take them out of the freezer and bake them.
-Our Beth Abraham volunteers prepare the casseroles at home, then return them to the Synagogue for delivery to the shelter.
-This has been a good project for us since COVID preventions make it hard to get together for a group project.
+Our Beth Abraham volunteers prepared the casseroles at home, then returned them to the Synagogue for delivery to the shelter.
+This was been a good project for us since COVID preventions made it hard to get together for a group project, and most community organizations weren’t accepting donations of goods.

 SOCIAL ACTION AT BETH ABRAHAM